ghqor25/aws-cdk-custom-build-deploy-static-website/README.md

 # AWS CDK CUSTOM CONSTRUCT

-Custom aws cdk codepipeline made for build, deploy, cloudfront invalidation(optional) for static website.
+Custom Aws Cdk CodePipeline made for build, deploy, cloudfront invalidation(optional) for static websites.

-It's combination of aws-cdk-lib
-- CodePipeline, CodeBuild, StepFunctions with lambda ( for managing empty S3 bucket, Cloudfront Invalidation with aws-sdk )

-You can see the example code below or in github
+Personal work, so might not work in some cases.
+Please aware.

 ## Purpose

-- Make independent CodePipeline for frontend, triggered by frontend input source.
+- Make independent CodePipeline for frontend, triggered by only frontend input source.
 - Pass environment variables referencing other aws-cdk resources to frontend.
-So can use different env with each ci/cd stage(e.g. dev, prod, ...)
+So can use different env with each ci/cd stage.(e.g. dev, prod, ...)

-## Caution
+## Need to know

 - If you want to change build image, check runtime compatible.
 - This custom Codepipeline will be executed once when creation, but not when update.
 After creation, it will be only triggered by Source Action defined in Source Stage.
 - Invalidation Stage might take long time(set timeout to 20 mins.
 But usually end ~ 5 mins).
 Because createInvalidation often fails especially when do it again in a short time.